etjernst/Materials/git/git_tutorial_1.md

 3. Save the file.
 4. Using git bash, add a folder in the repo called Various using `mkdir Various`, which will create the folder in the working directory.
 5. Create a folder inside Various with your name.
 As you probably guessed, you will type `mkdir Various/your_name`.
 6. Manually add a .do file to the folder called test.do (you can drag-and-drop, copy-paste, or "save as" or whatever other way you prefer).
   > You can add whatever you usually add at the top of .do files if you have a template of some kind.
 6. Go back into git bash.
-7. Check what changes have been made, by asking git the status of your local repository: `git status` _you should see the changes pop up_
+7. Check what changes have been made, by asking git the status of your local repository: `git status`
+  > You should see the changes pop up
 8. _Stage_ the changes you just made in your local clone: `git add [file]`
   > Here \[file\] is the file you saw listed as changed above -- for now just add each file separately; later we'll learn to do this with shortcuts
   > You should see both the readme.md and your .do file show up when you type `git status`._
 9. _Commit_ these local changes to your git history (with a helpful message!): `git commit -m "[very helpful message]"`
   > This will tell git that you are serious about these changes and want to commit them to memory
 10. _Pull_ from the GitHub repo **just in case** anyone else made changes while you were working: `git pull`
   > This will check if anyone else has made changes to the original repo (and is also why I introduce branches below)
 11. _Push_ your changes to the GitHub repo: `git push`
 12. Go to the repo that you cloned originally on GitHub.
   > Somewhere on the left near the top there's a link that says "# commits" (where # is a number)
 13. Click on your recent commit.
 What do you see?

 > Hopefully that all goes well!
 If not, please feel free to shoot me emails with questions. <br>
 > You can always include screenshots of what is going wrong, or refer me to a specific point in this doc where you got stuck!<br>